ssweck/tmp-solana-ibc-post/solana-ibc-story.md

         }

         unsafe fn dealloc(&self, ptr: *mut u8, layout: core::alloc::Layout) {
-            // Free the memory if the allocation is adjacent to the unallocated
-            // range.
-This will handle freeing the last performed allocation as
-            // well as freeing memory in LIFO order so long as each allocation
-            // size matches its alignment.
-If we cannot perform the match than
-            // just leak memory.
             let ptr = ptr as usize;
             let end = self.free_end().unwrap_or(0);
             if cfg!(debug_assertions) {